 The White House first defended the post, then deleted it about 12 hours after it appeared.

-"A White House staffer erroneously made the post," a White House official said.
+"A White House staffer erroneously made the post," a White House official said, noting it had been taken down.

-Both officials declined to be named.
-The White House did not respond to a question about the staffer's identity.
+Both officials declined to be named, and the White House didn't respond to a question about the staffer's identity.

-White House spokeswoman Karoline Leavitt hours earlier had defended the post, describing the wave of negative reactions as "fake outrage".
+White House spokesperson Karoline Leavitt had earlier defended the post, describing the wave of negative reactions as "fake outrage".

-The minute-long video shared on Trump's Truth Social network amplified false claims that his 2020 election defeat was the result of fraud.
+The minute-long video shared on Trump's Truth Social network late on Thursday amplified false claims that his 2020 election defeat was the result of fraud.

-Trump has a history of sharing racist rhetoric and long promoted the false conspiracy theory that Obama, the president from 2009 to 2017, was not born in the United States.
+Trump has a history of sharing racist rhetoric and long promoted the false conspiracy theory that Obama, the president from 2009 to 2017, wasn't born in the US.

 Speaking at a prayer breakfast on Thursday, Trump said Obama "was very bad" and a "terrible divider of our country".